KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 ---

-Thus, Zenetism does not treat revelation as divine decree,
+Thus, Zenetism does not treat revelation as decree,
 but as **energetic disclosure**,
 revealed in its **fruit and motion**.